zendeskgarden/react-components/docs/development.md

 <!-- markdownlint-enable -->

-The entire Garden React codebase is statically type-checked using [TypeScript](https://www.typescriptlang.org/).
+The Garden React codebase is statically type-checked using [TypeScript](https://www.typescriptlang.org/).
 See the [API](api.md) documentation for in-depth treatment of Garden's Container-View-Element architecture, along with rules that apply to each component type.